 Tennessee Sustainable Transportation Awards

 The Tennessee Sustainable Transportation Awards (TSTAs) recognize outstanding initiatives to improve the efficiency, accessibility, affordability, and sustainability of transportation systems in the state, consistent with ongoing efforts to improve the health and well-being of Tennesseans, provide for a strong economy, and protect and enhance our state’s natural resources.
-Eligible entities include: federal, State, and local governments; commercial, nonprofit, and industrial organizations; public and private institutions of higher education; and utilities.
+Eligible entities include: federal, State (excluding divisions under the Tennessee Departments of Environment & Conservation (TDEC) and Transportation (TDOT)), and local governments; commercial, nonprofit, and industrial organizations; public and private institutions of higher education; and utilities.
 The entity must be located in Tennessee, and the project must have been completed in the last five years.
 All nominees must have a minimum of three consecutive, current years of exceptional environmental compliance with the Department of Environment and Conservation.
 Self-nominations are encouraged.

 Information on past TSTA winners has been archived by year.
 If you have questions about the TSTAs, please contact OEP Senior Program Manager Alexa Voytek at Alexa.Voytek@tn.gov or 615-532-0238.